 Query data

-endpoint searches the index using a query vector.
-It retrieves the IDs of the most similar records in the index, along with their similarity scores.
-This endpoint can optionally return the result’s vector values and metadata, too.
-You specify the number of vectors to retrieve each time you send a query.
+This page shows you how to query records in an index namespace.
+Querying retrieves the IDs of the most similar records in the namespace, along with their similarity scores.
+You specify the number of records to retrieve each time you send a query.
 Matches are always ordered by similarity from most similar to least similar.

-The similarity score for a vector represents its distance to the query vector, calculated according to the distance metric for the index.
-The significance of the score depends on the similarity metric.
+The similarity score for a vector represents its distance to the query vector, calculated according to the similarity metric for the index.
 For example, for indexes using the euclidean

 distance metric, scores with lower values are more similar, while for indexes using the dotproduct